OmolaraGold/Sales-Performance-Analysis-Project/README.md

 - Sales Trens: This is the general direction of sales overtime.
 It helps to understand seasonal impacts and peak.

 ### TOOLS USED
-- Microsoft Excel [DOWNLOAD HERE](https//www.microsoft.com): For cleaning,analysis,and visualization of data.
+- Microsoft Excel [DOWNLOAD HERE](https//www.microsoft.com): For cleaning,analysing,and visualization of data.
 Pivot tables was use to summarize the data for easy interpretation.
 Charts were also created for virtual representation.
 - SQL: This is Structured Query Language for Data Quering
 - PowerBI: This is used for Data Visualisation